Shri-2006/ai-chatbot/README.md

 ## Known Limitations

-- PDF files are chunked at 800 characters with 100-character overlap during RAG ingest — very dense technical PDFs may need multiple queries to cover all content
+- PDF files are chunked at ~600 characters with 2-sentence overlap — very dense technical PDFs may need multiple queries to cover all content
 - Maximum 20 file attachments per message, 20 MB each
 - HuggingFace free tier embedding API has occasional cold starts; RAG falls back to keyword search automatically when this happens
 - SearXNG on HuggingFace free tier may have occasional cold starts — DuckDuckGo fallback handles this automatically
 - DuckDuckGo fallback returns instant answers only, not full web results
 - SAP AI Core has occasional 503 errors during high load — retrying the message usually works
 - Conversation memory adds a small delay per message (Haiku runs in the background after each reply)
+- Perplexity Sonar models have their own built-in web search — enabling SearXNG on top is redundant but harmless
 - PPTX files are not supported for RAG ingest — convert to PDF first
-- XLSX support requires SheetJS which is not currently bundled — convert to CSV first
+- XLSX files convert to CSV first for RAG ingest